ShirshaDatta/ShirshaDatta/README.md

-### Hi there this is what I'm working on👋
+<-- ### Hi there this is what I'm working on👋 -->
+<h1 align="center"> Hello There 👋 </h1>

+* I am [Shirsha Datta](https://www.linkedin.com/in/shirsha-datta-30335a178/) :blush:	 .
+Currently I am a third year student from VIT Vellore in Computer Science

+* I have done multiple projects ranging from the field of Devops , App Development to Cloud Computing and Automation :file_cabinet: .

+* I am currently brushing up my skills and plan to learn more technical skills

+* Connect with me on LinkeDin :fireworks: [LinkeDin Profile](https://www.linkedin.com/in/shirsha-datta-30335a178/) :sparkler:

-Here are some ideas to get you started:
+<-- Here are some ideas to get you started:

 - 🔭 I’m currently working on myself and getting my skills better
 - 🌱 I’m currently learning Flutter